 Mr. Jarboe’s creative responsibilities include providing feedback on script submissions, outlines, drafts, and cuts of commissioned material, and overseeing searches for showrunners, writers, directors, cast, and key crew on all MPCA productions.
 Mr. Jarboe regularly develops pitches for series and film in a variety of different genres.

 Mr. Jarboe holds a BA cum laude in Economics and BFA cum laude in Musical Theatre from Syracuse University, as well as a Masters of Business Administration with top honors from the University of Southern California.
 A Connecticut native, he thoroughly enjoys his home in Los Angeles.

 Amanda Phillips Atkins

-Vice President of Development and Acquisitions
+Executive Vice President of Original Content and Acquisitions

 Amanda Phillips Atkins is the Vice President of Development and Acquisitions for the Motion Picture Corporation of America and heads its television department.
 Phillips Atkins is responsible for creative development on MPCA’s current slate of projects and oversees production.
 Her responsibilities include finding new material for series, TV movies, miniseries and theatrical.
 She reports directly to Brad Krevoy.